1. Home

 What is a shelf cloud?

-A shelf cloud is a low, horizontal cloud formation typically associated with the leading edge of a gust front, which is the boundary between advancing cold air from a thunderstorm and warm air ahead of it.
-Shelf clouds often appear dark and menacing, but they are usually not as dangerous as wall clouds.
+A shelf cloud is a low, horizontal cloud formation typically found at the leading edge of a thunderstorm’s outflow.
+It forms when cool air from a thunderstorm downdraft meets warm air ahead of it.
+While it can look menacing, it generally does not pose the same tornado risk as a wall cloud.

 Are all wall clouds indicative of tornadoes?